SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 - Customers using Express Shipping had a slightly higher average purchase amount ($60 vs. $58), indicating a modest association between higher purchase value and express delivery preference.
 - Subscription status did not correspond with higher customer spending in this dataset.
 Non-subscribers generated more total revenue and recorded more repeat purchases than subscribers, suggesting that the     current subscription offering may not be sufficiently compelling to drive higher customer value.
 - Five products showed the highest discount usage, providing an opportunity to evaluate promotion effectiveness.
-- Fall generated the highest revenue, contributing X% of total sales, indicating stronger customer purchasing activity during the season and an opportunity to increase inventory and promotional planning ahead of peak demand
+- Fall generated the highest revenue, indicating stronger customer purchasing activity during the season and an opportunity to increase inventory and promotional planning ahead of peak demand.
 - Young Adults and Middle-Aged customers contributed the largest shares of revenue, making them important target segments for marketing and customer engagement strategies

 Note: Specific findings and recommendations are documented in the SQL analysis and Power BI dashboard.